 |DreamHack Winter 2013||Jönköping||$250,000||Fnatic||Ninjas in Pyjamas|

-We start all the way back to the first CSGO Major held in 2013 in Jönköping, Sweden, the hometown of DreamHack.
-Fnatic wins the first official CSGO major and goes down in history.
-The core of that team would go on to be known as being one of the most dominant teams ever, in what would be dubbed the “Fnatic Era” years after.
+We start way back to the first CS:GO Major held in 2013 in Jönköping, Sweden, the hometown of DreamHack.
+Fnatic became the first CS:GO Major winners, and go down in history.
+That core is known as one of the most dominant teams ever, dubbed the “Fnatic Era”.
 They would go on to win two more majors in 2015 with olofmeister, JW, KRIMZ, flusha and pronax.
-The players will go on to crown several best CSGO players lists as the years went by.
+The players will go on to crown several best CS:GO players lists as the years went by.

 The torch was then passed to the Brazilians, Luminosity.
 Led by IGL and AWPer FalleN and gun virtuoso coldzera, they would see an incredibly exciting rise to the top which culminated in one the best semi-finals of all time between Luminosity and Liquid, creating this iconic clip.

-After winning the MLG Major Championship: Columbus 2016, they went back to back and won ESL One: Cologne 2016 facing off against Liquid in the Grand Finals.
+After winning MLG Major Championship: Columbus 2016, they went back-to-back, winning ESL One: Cologne 2016 against Liquid.
 These two Majors in a row would dub that time as the LG/SK era.

 The following years were packed with storylines surrounding the victories of Astralis, Gambit and Cloud9 in 2017 and 2018.
-Then we were then thrown into the seemingly endless Astralis era, where they won an unprecedented 3 Majors in a row.
+Then began the seemingly-endless Astralis era, where they won an unprecedented 3 Majors in a row.
 With the players overcoming everything they did, it was almost impossible to have perfected the game the way they did.
-They dominated so hard that other teams simply did not stand a chance, leading some to think their playstyle was boring.
+They dominated so hard that other teams simply didn’t stand a chance, leading some to think their playstyle was boring.

-As the pandemic dawned, we moved into the Online era, with CSGO Majors taking a back seat to online events and third party tournaments filling the gap in competitive play.
-CIS teams NaVi and Gambit are taking turns dominating the scene, and are the main favorites in CSGO gambling for winning the next major.
+As the pandemic dawned, we moved into the online era.
+CS:GO Majors took a back seat to online events, and third party tournaments filled the gap in competitive play.
+CIS teams like NAVI and Gambit took turns dominating the scene, and were the main favorites in CS:GO gambling for winning the next major.